usernew20/lampscan/LAMPscan Manual.md

 ### **Key Features**

-- **Automated Nmap Scans**: Executes in-depth network security scans tailored for LAMP and WordPress environments.
-- **Nikto Web Vulnerability Scanning**: Identifies web server vulnerabilities using Nikto.
-- **OWASP Top Ten Coverage**: Scans align with OWASP Top Ten recommendations, covering common vulnerabilities.
-- **CVE Lookup Integration**: Retrieves severity and CVSS scores for identified CVEs from the NVD API.
+- **Automated Nmap and Nikto Scans**: The script conducts thorough scans using Nmap for open ports and services, and Nikto for web server vulnerabilities, covering a wide range of potential issues, including those identified by the OWASP Top Ten.
+- **IPv6 Awareness**: Automatically detects and adjusts scans based on IPv6 support on the target machine.
-- **Configurable Settings**: Customizable via the `lampscan.conf` file, allowing users to modify scan behavior and parameters.
+- **Configurable Scanning**: Fully configurable via the `lampscan.conf` file, allowing users to adjust Nmap options, scripts, and other parameters to suit their environment.
+- **Detailed Logging with Verbose Option**: The script includes a `VERBOSE` logging level, providing comprehensive logs that detail every action taken, including the specific commands executed and their outputs.
-- **HTML Report Generation**: Generates detailed HTML reports, including scan summaries, vulnerability information, and environment details.
+- **Professional HTML Reports**: Generates detailed HTML reports that include scan results, service detection results, and vulnerability details, with relevant CVE lookups where applicable.
-- **Enhanced Error Handling**: Provides clear feedback and error messages for troubleshooting.
+- **Enhanced Error Handling**: Improved handling of missing commands and configuration issues ensures robust operation and clear error messages.
-- **Detailed Logging**: Maintains comprehensive logs with timestamps and levels for thorough analysis.
+- **File Ownership and Cleanup**: Ensures that all generated files are owned by the user running the script and that temporary files are properly cleaned up after the scan completes.

 ---